rajmuller/dex/README.md

 ## Further improvements

 1. Refactor
+2. Separate balances that are tied to a limit order
+3. Limit orders activate buys/sells not just orderbook addition
+4. Implement various decimals
-2. Abstract further away Contract calls and their states
+5. Abstract further away Contract calls and their states
-3. Logging and Transaction tracking
+6. Logging and Transaction tracking
-4. Design overhaul
+7. Design overhaul
-5. Work out useDapp quirks, I found it buggy but it's awesome besides its issues
+8. Work out useDapp quirks, I found it buggy but it's awesome besides its issues